 Students must complete at least 1,200 clock hours of music therapy clinical training.
-Approximately 200 hours (a minimum of 180 pre-internship hours are required) are accrued in field experiences (in conjunction with MU 380), and approximately 1,000 hours are accrued during internship.
-Successful completion of the Internship is a degree requirement.
-Admission to the Internship requires: a general GPA of 2.0; an average of 2.5 in all music courses; a C- or better in all music therapy courses; and a recommendation from the Director of Music Therapy.
+Approximately 200 hours (a minimum of 180 pre-internship hours) are accrued in field/practicum experiences (in conjunction with Music Therapy Field class), and approximately 1,000 hours are accrued during internship.
+Successful completion of a music therapy internship is a degree requirement.
+Admission to the internship requires: a general GPA of 2.0; an average of 2.5 in all music courses; a C- or better in all music therapy courses; meeting the pre-internship hour requirements; and a recommendation from the Director of Music Therapy.
 Study of the applied instrument and ensemble participation are required each semester except during the internship.